Get into Children’s Publishing

 Whether you're a graduate, career changer or publishing professional looking to specialize in children’s non-fiction, this programme equips you with the skills, confidence and knowledge to get ahead.

-By the end of the programme, you’ll be ready to pursue roles such as editorial assistant, assistant editor or freelancer in children’s non-fiction publishing.
+By the end of the programme, you’ll be ready to pursue roles such as editorial assistant, assistant editor or freelancer in children’s publishing.

 Why choose the course?